AIgree

 Account deletion available

-You can permanently delete your account at any time.
-This gives users a clear exit path, though copies of distributed content on other servers may persist in practice.
+The policy says you may irreversibly delete your account at any time.
+That gives users a clear exit path, though deletion is permanent.

 • positive ●●●○○ privacy